luerhard/chapter_regression_and_artifical/main.md

 We have a plethora of pseudo $R^2$ measures to assess goodness-of-fit, or the Akaike / Bayesian information criterion (AIC/BIC) to compare and select models.
 The basic idea behind these procedures in the social sciences is always to use all available data to fit the best possible model and to use one of the above-mentioned measures to tell us how well our model fits the underlying data.
 Herein lies the probably biggest difference to what machine learners do.
-In constraining themselves to rather 'simple' linear models, only including variables (and interaction effects) that do have a strong foundation in theory, traditional statistics avoids a very big problem in the [!ml] realm: _overfitting_.
+In constraining themselves to rather 'simple' linear models, only including variables (and interaction effects) that do have a strong foundation in theory, [!ts] avoidy a very big problem in the [!ml] realm: _overfitting_.

 Overfitting describes a phenomenon where a complex model with a lot of parameters is able to fit the underlying data very well but fails to predict unseen (new) data points.
-To overcome this, it has become customary split the data set into multiple parts and only to use part of the data to train the model and the rest of the data to evaluate the predictive performance.
+To overcome this, it has become customary to split the data set into multiple parts and only to use part of the data to train the model and the rest of the data to evaluate the predictive performance.
 We call this the _train-test-split_.
-It allows us to evaluate if our models only learns the noise (unexplained variance) in our data in a way that it is able to predict data that it has never seen before.
+It allows us to evaluate if our models only learn the noise (unexplained variance) in our data in a way that it can predict data that it has never seen before.
 Once the final model configuration is decided, all data are used to train the final model.
-A drawback of this procedure, of course, is that we are not able to evaluate the model on all data and are still at risk of _overfitting_ and there is a trade-off to be made when deciding in how large the test set should be.
+A drawback of this procedure, of course, is that we are not able to evaluate the model on all data and are still at risk of _overfitting_ and there is a trade-off to be made when deciding how large the test set should be.
 Larger test sets usually mean higher confidence in the validation results but they come at the price of reduced available data for the training step.
 Fortunately, methods exist to ensure predictive power on all data --- one of which is called _K-Fold cross-validation_.
 It describes an approach in which the data is split into $K$ equally sized parts where $K-1$ parts are used for training and the remaining part is used for validation.
-$K$ is often times $3$ or $5$ in these cases.
+$K$ is oftentimes $3$ or $5$ in these cases.
 This is repeated $K$ times until every part of the data has been the test set exactly once.
-Usually, the average over all $K$ model validation metrics is taken, resulting in numbers where all parts of the data are part of the training _and_ the validation step for the computational cost of having to train $K$ models instead of one in order to validate.
+Usually, the average overall $K$ model validation metrics is taken, resulting in numbers where all parts of the data are part of the training _and_ the validation step for the computational cost of having to train $K$ models instead of one to validate.

-Often times, and we do that in the following examples as well, these two procedures are combined.
+Oftentimes, and we do that in the following examples as well, these two procedures are combined.
 We therefore split our data and keep a random sample of $20\%$ of all rows as a test set separate from all other data.
 This data will only be used for model inspection and evaluation.